Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Acknowledgements

-We acknowledge Dr.\ Claudia Kolbeck for the help during the experimental campaign.
+We acknowledge Claudia Kolbeck for the help during the experimental campaign.
 We thank the PETRA~III P04 beamline staff and Moritz Hoesch in particular as well as the DESY photon science chemistry-laboratory and crane operators for their assistance.

 We acknowledge support by Deutsches Elektronen-Synchrotron DESY, a member of the Helmholtz Association (HGF), and the use of the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY.
 Parts of this research were carried out at PETRA~III at DESY; beamtime was allocated for proposal II-20180012.
 This work was supported by the Cluster of Excellence ``Advanced Imaging of Matter'' (AIM, EXC~2056, ID~390715994) of the Deutsche Forschungsgemeinschaft (DFG) and by the European Research Council under the European Union's Seventh Framework Program (FP7/2007-2013) through the Consolidator Grant COMOTION (614507).
-L.H.\ acknowledges support by the National Natural Science Foundation of China (11704147) and a fellowship within the framework of the Helmholtz-OCPC postdoctoral exchange program.
+L.H.\ acknowledges support by the National Natural Science Foundation of China (Grants No.92261201, No.11704147) and a fellowship within the framework of the Helmholtz-OCPC postdoctoral exchange program.
 P.S., L.T., and M.B.\ thank the Czech Science Foundation (EXPRO project no.~21-26601X).
-B.W.\ acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and investigation programme (grant agreement 883759).
+S.M., F.T., and B.W.\ acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. GAP 883759–AQUACHIRAL.
 F.T.\ and B.W.\ acknowledge support by the MaxWater initiative of the Max-Planck-Gesellschaft.